MicrosoftDocs/visualstudio-docs/docs/ide/codespaces/supported-features-codespaces.md

 Not yet available:

 * Breakpoints* - Breakpoint labels, Data breakpoints, and Set breakpoint in Disassembly window is in progress.
 Importing and exporting breakpoints is partially supported.
-* Locals, autos, watch windows* - some functionality such as statement completion in search box and search box navigation.
+* Locals, autos, watch windows* - Some functionality such as statement completion in search box and search box navigation.
 * UI customizations - Pinnable properties and hide template parameters not supported.
 * Visualizers - C++ natvis partially supported.
 Dissassembly window, XAML Visual diagnostics, Custom .NET Visualizers, and Dataset Visualizers are not supported.
 * Additional debugger windows - Processes windows partially supported.
 Parallel Stacks window - Tasks View, Diagnostics Hub, and Find source/symbol dialog are not supported.
 * Some debugger workflows - Attach to process, Just in Time (JIT) debugger, Dump debugging, and IntelliTrace are not supported.
 C++ Just My Code stepping is partially supported.
-* Edit and Continue - for both managed and native code is not supported.
+* Edit and Continue - Not supported for both managed and native code.
 * Threading features - Freeze/thaw threads, Rename thread, and show threads in source are not supported.
 * Additional stepping features - Automatic Step over properties and operators (.NET Core) and Step into Specific are not supported.